BrunoFrancesco97/Software_Architectures/Task 3/readme.md

 ![Alt Image text](/Task%203/img/architecture.svg?raw=true "Backend structure")

 ## Frontend
-Frontend is a simple Javascript app, served by an nginx service.
+Frontend is a simple handmade Javascript app, served by an nginx service.
 This app run directly in browser, and work as a presentation level.

 ## Backend